manuelmsperanza/SaxonXPathUtils/README.md

 		</dependency>
 	</dependencies>

-#Backup
+# Backup
-##Create assembly configuration file backup.xml
+## Create assembly configuration file backup.xml
 [descriptorRef src](http://maven.apache.org/plugins/maven-assembly-plugin/descriptor-refs.html#src)

-##Package the source code in a zip file
+## Package the source code in a zip file
 mvn clean assembly:single -Ddescriptor=src/main/assembly/backup.xml -DfinalName=${project.artifactId} -DoutputDirectory=${user.home}

-#add .gitignore to mandatory empty directory
+# add .gitignore to mandatory empty directory

 	# Ignore everything in this directory
 	*
 	# Except this file
 	!.gitignore

+# Configure the Package Clean UP Automation with GitHub Action

+The Action run during the release phase of package (or you can run it manually).
+Leave only the latest package version into the repository.
+Create the .github/workflows/cleanupPackages.yml file.